 Climate Change Indicators: Marine Species Distribution

-- In waters off the northeastern United States, several economically important species have shifted northward since the late 1960s (see Figure 2).
-The three species shown in Figure 2 (American lobster, red hake, and black sea bass) have moved northward by an average of 119 miles.
+- In waters off the northeastern United States, several economically important species have shifted northward since the early 1970s (see Figure 2).
+The three species shown in Figure 2 (American lobster, red hake, and black sea bass) have moved northward by an average of 113 miles.

-- In the Bering Sea, Alaska Pollock, snow crab, and Pacific halibut have generally shifted away from the coast since the early 1980s (see Figure 3).
-They have also moved northward by an average of 14 miles.
+- In the Bering Sea, Alaska pollock, snow crab, and Pacific halibut have generally shifted away from the coast since the early 1980s (see Figure 3).
+They have also moved northward by an average of 19 miles.